sulliops/genIsEven/README.md

 Theoretically, a total of 9.22337203 x 10^18 if/else if statements could be generated.
 One only needs to change the value of `maxEvenNumber` to whatever maximum they choose.

 ## Warning
-Seriously, do not **ever** run the generating code with large values.
+Seriously, do not **ever** run the generated code with large values.
 To process that number could wreck a computer.

 I am not liable for any damage caused by running this program.